Local SEO Checklist for Service Businesses

 - City + service in title tags.
 "Plumbing Services in Austin, TX" not just "Our Services."
 Every service page should include the primary city.

 - LocalBusiness schema.
 JSON-LD structured data with your business name, address, phone, hours, and service area.
 This feeds Google's understanding of your business entity.
-See our schema guide for implementation.
+See our schema guide for implementation details.

 - NAP on every page.
 Your name, address, and phone number in the footer of every page, matching your GBP listing exactly.
-Inconsistencies confuse Google.
+Inconsistencies confuse Google and dilute your local authority.

 - Location-specific content.
 A page for each service area or neighborhood you serve.
 "Plumbing Services in North Austin" targets a different search than "Plumbing Services in Austin."
 Each page needs unique content, not just a city name swap.

 - Embedded Google Map.
 On your contact page, embed a Google Map showing your location.
-This reinforces geographic relevance.
+This reinforces geographic relevance and gives visitors directions.

 Reviews and Citations

 Reviews: Google reviews are a top 3 local ranking factor.
 Ask every satisfied customer for a review.
-Make it easy — send them a direct link to your Google review page.
-Aim for a steady flow of reviews rather than a batch (which looks unnatural).
+Make it easy by sending a direct link to your Google review page.
+Aim for a steady flow of reviews rather than a batch (which looks unnatural to Google's algorithm).
+Businesses with 30+ reviews and a 4.5+ average appear in the map pack 2x more often than those with fewer than 10.

 Citations: Listings on directories like Yelp, BBB, Angi, Healthgrades (for medical), Avvo (for legal), and industry-specific directories.
 Your NAP must be identical across all listings.
 Inconsistent information (different phone numbers, old addresses) hurts rankings.